othmbela/dbn-based-nids/README.md

 ## Requirements

-All the experiments were conducted using a 64-bit Intel(R) Core(TM) i7-7500U CPU with 16GB RAM in a Ubuntu-Linux environment.
-The models have been implemented and trained in Python v3.8.2 using the Pytorch v1.10.2 library.
+All the experiments were conducted using a 64-bit Intel(R) Core(TM) i7-7500U CPU with 16GB RAM in Windows 10 environment.
+The models have been implemented in Python v3.8.2 using the PyTorch v1.9.0 library.
 ## Authors

 **Othmane Belarbi**, **Theo Spyridopoulos**, **Aftab Khan** and **Pietro Carnelli**